Forest History

 LOGGING RAILROADS OF THE ADIRONDACKS

 William Gove.
 Provides an in-depth history of railroad activity in the Adirondacks – there were 24 rails in all.
 Describes the logging methods used, the role of railroads in the logging industry, and the influence of the railroads on the condition of the Adirondack forest today.
-Gove also addresses the political & economic forces determining the location and viability of logging railroads, villages, and the forest industry.
+Also addresses the political and economic forces determining the location and viability of logging railroads, villages, and the forest industry. ..."Bill Gove has written one of the most definitive history books on the spider web of logging railroads that opened up the Adirondacks to large scale timber harvesting, changing its physical and economic landscape for the next hundred years" - Adirondack Daily Enterprise.
 8 1/2 x 11, 280p, 350 b&w photos, 2006.
+OVERSIZE.

 WOODSMEN OF THE WEST

 M. Allerdale Grainger.
-A spirited and engaging novel about logging up the B.C. coast in the early days.
-A tale of winding inlets, logging camps & legendary loggers. “…What Mark Twain did for the steamboat life on the Mississippi, Mr. Grainger has done for the camp on the shores and inlets of British Columbia… This is life – rough, strong and genuine, the real thing” Cambridge Review.
+A spirited and engaging novel about logging up the British Columbia coast in the early days.
+A tale of winding inlets, logging camps and legendary loggers. “…What Mark Twain did for the steamboat life on the Mississippi, Mr. Grainger has done for the camp on the shores and inlets of British Columbia. … This is life – rough, strong and genuine, the real thing” - Cambridge Review.
 5-1/2 x 8-1/2, 224p, b&w historic photos, 1908, 1994.

 PARRY SOUND LOGGING DAYS